 Radiography Clinical Internship III takes place from January through April.
 The student will continue to rotate through the surgical suites, orthopedic and outpatient clinics, complete the modality rotations, and fulfill the P.M. shift requirements.
 At the conclusion of this clinical internship, the student will be required to have completed a total of 90 clinical competencies.

-Radiography Clinical Internship IV
+Radiography Clinical Internship IV (if needed)

 This concludes the student’s clinical rotations and offers 120 hours of additional clinical practice during the month of May through mid-June.
 The student radiographer is offered an opportunity to rotate through any area of interest in an attempt to familiarize him/her with either another imaging modality, or to complete the 100 clinical competencies required for graduation.